Explained: What is FATF Grey List

 What is Grey List

-Countries which are considered as safe haven for supporting terror funding and money laundering, included in grey list.
+Countries which are considered as safe haven for supporting terror funding and money laundering, included in the grey list.

-Grey list is like a warning for the included country that it might come under the black list, which is more grave than grey one and issued against the coountries known as Non-Cooperative Countries or Territories (NCCTs).
+Grey list is like a warning for the included country that it might come under the blacklist, which is more grave than grey one and issued against the countries known as Non-Cooperative Countries or Territories (NCCTs).

 FATF blacklisting may affect Pakistan's capital inflows: IMF Report

-FATF's grey list includes some of the name like Iceland, Bahamas, Israel, Lebanon, Syria.
+FATF's grey list includes some of the names like Iceland, Bahamas, Israel, Lebanon, Syria.

 After effect of grey listing